 Now that you know what plogging is and how to do it, it’s time to think a bit about safety.
 Follow all the same safety tips that you might for jogging, as well as these key tips:

-- Use the buddy system by staying in pairs or groups in areas that you think might be dangerous and take your phone along in case you need to call for help.
+- Use the buddy system by staying in pairs (maintaining 6 feet distance) in areas that you think might be dangerous and take your phone along in case you need to call for help.

 - Wear the right jogging shoes to prevent injuries, and if you plog after dark, make sure to take your reflective gear with you.